z3l4w5/tintin-space/content/docs/part1/chapter7/3/_index.md

 # 7.3 Providing the taxonomy pages

 There are two types of taxonomy pages: the taxonomy page (used for each taxonomy term) and the terms page (used for the taxonomy list).
 The terms pages provide a list of all the terms in the taxonomy (for example, all the tags at /tags), while the taxonomy pages list all pages with a specific term (like all posts with the tag square).
-Before over- riding any of the pages, let’s see how they look in the existing list template.
+Before overriding any of the pages, let’s see how they look in the existing list template.
 Let’s replace the type as a cascading property in content/categories/_index with modern and see how the pages look.
 The terms in a category turned into child pages for the category, while the individual posts became the child pages of each taxonomy page.

 Hugo tries to ease the life of theme authors by fitting various content into the two types of pages: list page and single page.
-The index page, the terms page, and the tax- onomy page fall back to the list page if the corresponding pages are not present (the single template is for individual pages).
+The index page, the terms page, and the taxonomy page fall back to the list page if the corresponding pages are not present (the single template is for individual pages).
 We can override these pages by creating a taxonomy.html and terms.html layout for the taxonomy page and a list of terms, respectively.
 Because the list template does not read taxonomy terms, locations like /categories will not show any content yet.

 {{< hint warning >}}
 **NOTE** A Hugo website needs only two templates: a list.html and a single.html to be complete.
 Remember from chapter 4, there are two types of bundles in Hugo: branch bundles and page bundles.
-The two templates, list.html and single
-.html, correspond to these bundle types, respectively.
+The two templates, list.html and single.html, correspond to these bundle types, respectively.
 All other templates are specialized cases of the list template.
 If we remove index.html, Hugo selects the list.html for the website’s index page.
 Similarly, the taxonomy pages use the list template to render unless we provide a custom template.
 {{< /hint >}}

 {{< hint info >}}